DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 ![Step_Switch_Soldering](https://user-images.githubusercontent.com/49322231/208536970-5ecae4f0-c8e8-4ae8-b795-24cea7dcfd85.jpg)

 2. The 16x 500 ohm resistors are actually 68 Ohm resistors.
 It's all I had.
 68 ohms works fine even while all lit up simultaneously for hours.
 It's just a bit brighter.
 If you want to substitute higher resistor values for dimmer LED's by all means do.
-3. All female header sockets & stacking headers on the Pico W.
+3. All female header sockets on the PCB & stacking headers on the Pico W. I highly recommend using the included stacking headers for easy GPIO breakouts on any pin.
 4. Solder both 28-pin female DIP sockets to the board.
 When finished press fit the MCP23017 chips into them.
 5. Solder jump only the first 2 I2C address pads to GND for the left multiplexer chip (the reason why detailed in step 12).
 6. The second multiplexer chip should have all 3 I2C address pads soldered to the GND pads.